Getting started with C++

 Reduce caret jumps

-To transform an already typed expression into a different one without moving the caret, add a dot at the end.
-You will see postfix completion options among the list of suggestions:
+To transform an already typed expression without moving the caret, type a dot at the end.
+Postfix completion options will appear in the list of suggestions:

-For example, you can choose if, and the initial expression will get wrapped into an
+For example, if you select if, the initial expression will be wrapped in an

 View parameter information